Dreammaker54/summer_research_2019/README.md

 # summer_research_2019
-For the work of CPS-Rover at SUNY Oswego
+For the work of CPS-Rover at SUNY Oswego.